pinobatch/pently/docs/pentlyas.md

   Score file to process or `-` for standard input; omit for period table only.
 * `-o OUTFILENAME`
-  Write assembly output to a file instead of standard output.
+  Write assembly output to this file.
+The default is `-`, for standard output.
 * `--periods NUMSEMITONES`
   Include an equal-temperament period table in the output;
   `NUMSEMITONES` is usually 64 to 80.
 * `--period-region {dendy,ntsc,pal}`
   Make period table for this region (default: `ntsc`).
+* `--period-tuning FREQ`
+  Set the frequency of the A above middle C (`a'`) in the period table.
+Common concert pitch is 440 Hz; some orchestras (and NSD.lib) use 442 Hz.
+* '--segment SEGMENT'
+  Places output in this ca65 `.segment`.
+Useful if you are stashing Pently in its own bank of ROM.

 Overall structure
 =================